megaoptim/megaoptim-wp/readme.txt

 - Bulk optimization for the Media Library, NextGen, MediaPress, etc
 - Bulk optimization of Folders by your choice in your server
 - WP CLI Support for optimization and restore (bulk or single)
-- Compatible with WP Offload Media (formerly WP Offload S3)
+- Compatible with WP Offload Media (Formerly WP Offload S3)
-- WebP Support (Convert images to WebP upon optimization and automatically replace the content images with WebP version if available)
+- WebP Support (Converts images to WebP upon optimization and replaces images within the content with WebP version if available)
 - Backups & restore support and option to select waht to backup
 - Sub-accounts support with detailed statistics.
 - Compatible with WP Retina 2x (Optimizes retina images too!)